TheSpaghettiDetective/obico-server/README.md

 *Note: If the browser complains "Can't connect to the server", wait for a couple more minutes.
 The web server container may still be starting up.*

 2. Login with username `root@example.com`, password `supersecret`.
-Once logged in, you can optionally (but highly encouraged to) change the admin password using this link: `http://your_server_ip:3334/admin/app/user/1/password/`.
+Once logged in, you can optionally (but are highly encouraged to) change the admin password using this link: `http://your_server_ip:3334/admin/app/user/1/password/`.

 ## Configure Django site